vanyatemno/freight-tracker/README.md

     -   `departureDateActual`: The actual departure date and time.
     -   `completionDateActual`: The actual completion date and time.
     -   `carrier`: A relation to the `Carrier` model, representing the carrier assigned to the route.

+### API Documentation

+The API is documented using Swagger and Postman.

+-   **Swagger UI**: The interactive API documentation can be accessed at the `/openapi` endpoint.
+-   **Postman Collection**: A Postman collection is available in the `./docs` folder for easy testing of the API endpoints.

 ## Main Business Logic